pkhabazi/IntuneWAC/.github/ISSUE_TEMPLATE/Bug_Report.md

 ---

 <!--
-This bug tracker is monitored by Windows Terminal development team and other technical folks.
+This bug tracker is monitored by contributors and the community.

 **Important: When reporting BSODs or security issues, DO NOT attach memory dumps, logs, or traces to Github issues**.
 Instead, send dumps/traces to secure@microsoft.com, referencing this GitHub issue.